-CABI has an agreement with the Swiss Agency for Development and Co-operation (SDC) to contribute to the "Woody Weeds Plus" programme, that will support the implementation of the National Prosopis Strategy in Kenya.
+CABI has an agreement with the Swiss Agency for Development and Co-operation (SDC) to contribute to the "Woody Weeds Plus" programme, which will support the implementation of the National Prosopis Strategy in Kenya.

-In 2022, SDC contributed £nil, CHFnil (2021 £288k, CHF350k).
+In 2023, SDC contributed £353k, CHF400k (2022 £nil, CHFnil).